douglaz/psl/Using-Git.md

 ```

-### Preparing for pushing commits to the PSL repository or a fork on GitHub
+### Preparing to push a commit to the PSL repository or a fork on GitHub

 Create a free account on [GitHub](https://github.com).
 Then follow one of the following sets of instructions to set up Git and GitHub: